How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 Cognitive Behavioral Therapy is a structured, goal-oriented form of psychotherapy that focuses on the connection between thoughts, emotions, and behaviors.

-CBT is based on a simple but powerful concept: the way we think influences how we feel and behave.
-When negative thought patterns become repetitive or distorted, they can intensify symptoms of anxiety and depression.
-CBT helps individuals identify these patterns and learn more effective ways of responding to them.
+CBT is built on a simple but powerful idea: the way we think shapes how we feel and behave.
+When negative thought patterns become repetitive or distorted, they intensify symptoms of anxiety and depression.
+CBT helps people identify these patterns and develop more effective ways of responding to them.

-Rather than only talking about problems, CBT emphasizes practical strategies and real-life skill development.
-Therapy sessions often focus on:
+Rather than simply discussing problems, CBT emphasizes practical strategies and real-world skill-building.
+Sessions often address:

 • Building coping skills